 International Studies Program

 Texas A&M University-Commerce began as East Texas Normal College in 1889 when founder William Leonidas Mayo opened the doors to a one-building campus in Cooper.
 After the original campus was destroyed by fire in 1894, Mayo moved the college 16 miles to Commerce, Texas to take advantage of westward railroad lines to Dallas and other parts of the state.
 His creed, which continues today, was “ceaseless industry, fearless investigation, unfettered thought and unselfish service to others."
 The State of Texas took over the campus in 1917 and the name was changed to East Texas State Normal College.
 In 1923, the school was renamed East Texas State Teachers College.
 The graduate program was added in 1935, and in 1957 the Legislature, recognizing that the purpose of the institution had broadened from teacher education, changed the name to East Texas State College.
 Following the inauguration of the first doctoral program in 1962, the name was changed once more to East Texas State University in 1965.
 The name changed to Texas A&M University-Commerce in 1996, when the university joined the Texas A&M system.
-Today, the University meets the undergraduate, graduate, and professional needs of the citizens of Northeast Texas and beyond through its main campus in Commerce, various Extended University locations, and state-of-the-art distance learning.
+Today, the University meets the undergraduate, graduate, and professional needs of the citizens of Northeast Texas and beyond through its main campus in Commerce, various off-campus instructional sites, and state-of-the-art distance learning.
 Its mission is achieved through teaching, scholarship and service activities on its campuses, and in the community and region.

 For the past 20 years the University has grown both in stature and student population, expanding its foundations to include agriculture, science, engineering, music, nursing, and distance education programs.